2011 Irish general election: Overall majority speculation and "Every Little Hurts"

 By the campaign's end, Fianna Fáil was polling in the mid-teens.
-At dissolution, the party had been expected to lose more than half its seats; by election day, it was anticipated it could emerge with as few as twenty, and Tánaiste Mary Coughlan was regarded as in trouble.
+At dissolution, the party had been expected to lose more than half its seats; by election day, it was anticipated it could emerge with as few as twenty, and Tánaiste Mary Coughlan was believed to be in trouble.
 Though Micheál Martin predicted the party would retain a presence in every constituency, media outlets said it faced wipeout in much of the country, including Kerry and most of Dublin and Cork.

 Television debates

 TV debates had been a feature of Irish elections since 1982.
 In 2011, there were four across three channels, an unprecedented number.
 Labour's polling success meant they were invited to all of them alongside Fianna Fáil and Fine Gael.
 The debate on RTÉ's The Frontline on 14 February was the first in Ireland to feature questions from a panel of undecided voters in the studio.
 The first-ever Irish language election debate was broadcast by TG4 on 16 February, chaired by Eimear Ní Chonaola.
 It provoked a mixed reaction, though Ní Chonaola's performance and the fluency of the leaders were praised.
 The final debate, on RTÉ's Prime Time on 22 February, was broadcast live on C-SPAN in the United States, while a recording was shown on BBC Parliament in the United Kingdom.